aeknt/exsh/README.md

 interactive mode variables

-they are stored in /tmp/exsh (i know its insecure but i havent found better way of doing it) and because of that they are shared between all instances of exsh
+they are stored using enviroment variables, namely $vars which have saved what variables should be autoimported

-var function/script handles interactive mode variables:
+var function handles interactive mode variables:

 `var -s a b` sets a as b

-`var -x b uname` sets b to output of uname
+`var -x b uname -l` sets b to output of uname -l

 `var -i var var` is like `importas var var`

 `var -e b c` sets enviroment variable b to c

-`var -r` deletes all interactive mode variables
+`var -u a` unsets variable a

+`var -ue b` unsets enviroment variable b

 unlike `define` it cant execute command directly after it, and define unlike `var` cant share variables between multiple commands in interactive mode

-var script is there because with it you can do thing such as
+sadly you cant yet do things such as:

-`ifthenelse { test -f /etc/doas.conf } { var -s doas yes } { var -s doas no }` in interactive session, you cant do similiar thing with inbuild function because functions in exsh still sucks
+`ifthenelse { test -f /etc/doas.conf } { var -s doas yes } { var -s doas no }` in interactive session, because functions sucks and trying to extract `var` to its own script wont fix it entirely because it execs another instance of exsh when defining vars.

 customizing: